-A High Demand Discipline
+A High-Demand Discipline

 In a well-known speech on education, former U.S. President Barack Obama once stated, "Learning the new computer science skills is not just important for your future, but is important for our country's future.
 Don't just buy a new video game — make one.
 Don't just download a new app — design one.
 Don't just play on your phone — program it."

-In the Computer Science Department at Webster Geneva Campus, our objective is not just to provide students with a solid background in the different areas of the discipline, but also to encourage and help develop students' creativity and originality.
+Professor works with a student at a computer in the classroomIn the Computer Science Department at Webster Geneva Campus, our objective is not just to provide students with a solid background in the different areas of the discipline, but to also encourage and help develop students' creativity and originality.
 Classes combine theory and practice with practical work constituting up to 50% of the class time.
-Individual and teamwork projects are another essential feature of our pedagogy and classes are small to enable you to receive individual help from professors.
-Many of our faculty are also IT professionals or active researchers and will provide you with insight of the latest technologies.
+Individual and teamwork projects are another essential feature of our pedagogy, and classes are small to enable you to receive individual help from professors.
+Many of our faculty are also IT professionals or active researchers and will provide you with insight on the latest technologies.

 Joining the Computer Science Department you will have the option to enrich your degree with an emphasis in cybersecurity.
 This domain, sitting at the edge of multiple disciplines, is in high demand on the American and European markets.